-Recruitment activities can only be scheduled during the period designated by the university and only by those organizations that are approved members of Greek Life as stipulated in this document.
-No student may be in a group or organized interest club, pay fees or perform duties or assignments before the new membership intake program and schedule are approved by the university.
+Recruitment activities can only be scheduled during the period designated by the University and only by those active organizations which are approved members of Greek life as stipulated in this document.
+No student may be in a group or organized interest club, pay fees or perform duties or assignments before the new membership intake program and schedule are approved by the University and officially begin.

-It is required that all new membership intake activities be coordinated through the Office of Greek Life.
-The annual schedule for new membership intake procedures is available in room 108, Memorial Student Union.
+It is required that all new membership intake activities be coordinated through the Office of Student Activities.
+The annual schedule and procedures for new membership intake are determined by the Office of Student Activities and are provided to the appropriate persons at the designated time or upon request.
 Only one list of names will be accepted and any organization that processes ineligible persons will be penalized.

-No organization may proceed with membership intake before written approval on each individual candidates' academic and judicial status has been received by the Office of Greek Life.
-If grade reports appear to be inaccurate, an individual candidate should contact the Registrar's Office; however, each candidate must be eligible at time of application.
+No organization may proceed with membership intake before written approval on individual candidates' academic and judicial status has been received by the Office of Student Activities.
+If grade reports appear to be inaccurate, individual candidates should contact the Registrar's Office; however, candidates must be eligible at time of clearance (including the resolution of ALL holds on a student's account).

-Compliance with university minimum requirements for application eligibility does not guarantee that a student will be selected or voted on for membership into an organization.
+Compliance with University minimum requirements for application eligibility does not guarantee that a student will be selected or voted on for membership into an organization.